GalD101/Java-Logical-Expressions/instructions/README.md

 `Val` should have a constructor accepting a `Boolean`.
 `Var` should have a constructor accepting a `String`.
-The unary expressions should have a constructor accepting an `Expression`.
+The unary expressions should have a constructor accepting an `src.Expression`.
-The binary expressions should have a constructor accepting two `Expression`s.
+The binary expressions should have a constructor accepting two `src.Expression`s.

 The implementation will make heavy use of recursion.
 For example, in order to evaluate an expression, you need to first evaluate its sub-expressions and then apply some function to the results, with the base cases being the evaluation of the `Var` and `Val` expressions.